-The win proportion for this sequence is plotted in figure \ref{fig:runtest-example1}.
-We observe a somewhat increasing pattern of win proportion.
+\FloatBarrier We observe a somewhat increasing pattern of win proportion.
 Also note that after a certain stage (game number 19 onward) the proportion becomes constant and equal to 1.
-Moreover the sequence doesn't show a random graph.
+Moreover the sequence does not display a random pattern.
 Note that the Runs Test considers the number of runs of objects of a particular type.
-So in the example, from game number 9 onward, the frequency of ones is more (13/17) but during the computations of the number of runs having fewer zeros affect the entire Runs Test statistic, thereby increasing the total number of runs.
+So in the example, from game number 9 onward, the frequency of ones is more (13/17).
+However, when computing the number of runs, having fewer zeros affects the entire Runs Test statistic, thereby increasing the total number of runs.

-In the following subsections we describe our proposed approach and show results obtained from large number of simulations and Runs Test.
+In the following sections we describe our proposed approach and show results obtained from large number of simulations and its comparison with the Runs Test.